jon49/recipes/content/quiche-in-a-mug-microwave.md

 ---
-title: Quiche In A Mug - Microwave 5 Minutes  #microwave
+title: "Quiche In A Mug - Microwave 5 Minutes  #microwave"
 description: Recipe for Quiche In A Mug - Microwave 5 Minutes.
 tags:
     - breakfast